muhammedazhar/CSS-GRID/Lecture18/README.md

 To run the example locally:

-1. Clone this `CSS-GRID` repository.
+1. Clone the `CSS-GRID` repository.
 2. Navigate to the `Lecture18` directory: `cd Lecture18`
 3. Open `order.html` in a web browser.